-An electric skillet is a highly versatile appliance; great for adding a food-prep option when you're preparing a big meal, or just to use as a standalone appliance when you don't feel like heating up the kitchen.
-They're also perfect for preparing and transporting food, and then keeping it warm on a buffet.
+Electric skillets are highly versatile appliances: They're great for adding a food prep option when you're preparing a big meal, as a standalone appliance when you don't feel like heating up the kitchen with your oven or stovetop range, or even as an all-in-one dish for preparing and transporting food, then keeping it warm on the buffet table.

-Without a doubt, the Presto Electric Foldaway Skillet (Est. $50) is a top pick in this category.
-Versatile and reliable, this 16-inch skillet gets top reviews for being almost a replacement oven for some users.
-It roasts, braises, grills and fries as well as a traditional skillet, owners say, but its large capacity makes it ideal for preparing large casseroles, side dishes, and pasta dishes as well.
-Although it's large, the Presto Foldaway Skillet is also very portable.
-The built in holder for a spoon or spatula makes it even more convenient for serving food buffet-style.
+Without a doubt, the rectangular 1500-watt Presto 06857 Electric Foldaway Skillet (Est. $50) is a top pick in this category.
+Versatile and reliable, the Presto 06857 heats evenly (between 0 and 400 degrees) and holds the set temperature automatically, instead of cycling on and off as much electric frying pans do.
+Owners say that this 16-inch skillet roasts, braises, grills and fries as well as a traditional skillet.
+You can even bake in it, and its large capacity makes it ideal for preparing large casseroles, side dishes and pasta dishes.
+Although it's large, this foldaway electric frying pan is also very portable.
+The built-in spoon/spatula holder, stay-cool handles and "keep warm" setting make it extremely convenient for serving food buffet-style.

 There are few expert reviews of electric skillets, but we found one at Fine Cooking magazine, where editors pick three favorites after comparing a line-up of eight electric frying pans.
-CNET also has a brief write-up of a popular skillet, but seems to be based upon general culinary knowledge, rather than specific testing or use.
-However, user reviews at sites such as Amazon.com, Walmart.com, Cooking.com, ChefsCatalog.com and WilliamsSonoma.com are invaluable in gauging a skillet or wok's performance and convenience in everyday, real-world use.
+CNET also has a brief write-up of a popular skillet, but it seems to be based upon general culinary knowledge, rather than specific testing or use.
+However, user reviews at sites such as Amazon.com, Walmart.com, BestBuy.com and WilliamsSonoma.com are invaluable in gauging a skillet's performance and convenience in everyday, real-world use.